ramunda/ramunda/README.md

 				"type": "w" // 'w' if it's a inputParamter and 'r' if it's a outputParameter }
 		},
-		"milestone": "Input"
+		"milestone": "milestoneName1"
 	},
 	"milestones": [
-		"Input",
+		"milestoneName1",
-		"Show Result"
+		"milestoneName2"
 	]
 }
 ```

 - **customServer**: Boolean variable that defines if the user wants to use the library to communicate with the BPM support server.
-(Opcional)
+(Optional)

-- **onNext**: Function called as soon as the HTTP request to the server to complete a task is successfull and it is intended to progress with the work flow, or in case of the propertie customServer being true the function is called as the Next button is pressed.
+- **onNext**: Function called as soon as the HTTP request to the server to complete a task is successful and it is intended to progress with the workflow, or in case of the property customServer being true the function is called as the Next button is pressed.
 The Next button is only going to be available while the process has an active task in the process object and the next function is defined.

-- **onBack**: Function called as soon as the HTTP request to the server to complete a task is successfull and it is intended to regress with the work flow,  or in case of the propertie customServer being true the function is called as the Back button is pressed.
+- **onBack**: Function called as soon as the HTTP request to the server to complete a task is successfull and it is intended to regress with the workflow,  or in case of the property customServer being true the function is called as the Back button is pressed.
 The Back button is only going to be available when the back function is defined.

-- **onCancel**: Function called as soon as the HTTP request to the server to cancel a process is successfull, or in case of the propertie customServer being true the function is called as the Cancel button is pressed and the cancel function is defined.
+- **onCancel**: Function called as soon as the HTTP request to the server to cancel a process is successfull, or in case of the property customServer being true the function is called as the Cancel button is pressed and the cancel function is defined.

 - **externalForm**: Instantiate a React component that will be rendered is case of externalForm being used.
 (Optional)